Asus ROG Ally X is now on sale: Which model is right for you?

 Which Asus ROG Ally is right for you?

-The launch of the Asus ROG Ally X on July 22 will mean there are now three models of the Windows handheld gaming console available at the same time: the Asus ROG Ally Z1, Asus ROG Ally Z1 Extreme, and the upcoming Asus ROG Ally X.
+The launch of the Asus ROG Ally X today means there are now three models of the Windows handheld gaming console available at the same time: the Asus ROG Ally Z1, Asus ROG Ally Z1 Extreme, and the upcoming Asus ROG Ally X.

 Judging by name alone, we wouldn't blame you if you're unsure of which one is right for you, or you're probably feeling a little overwhelmed and suffering from analysis paralysis.